 The Netflix movie revolves around the ‘Vertical Self Management Center’ where 2 people are placed on each floor (spoilers: there are 333 levels in total, therefore making it 666 people trapped in a small cement skyscraper).
 The place is marketed as a “Vertical Self-Management Hub” by the organization that owns it, but its inhabitants simply refer to it as “The Pit.”
 The rules are simple: two inmates on each floor are randomly assigned to a new floor together at the beginning of each month, and every 24 hours, they are able to sustain themselves with a huge smorgasbord of food.
 However, the intake is different for each floor, with the top having the most buffet-like servings of their life until the platform descended below, where there are only leftovers for the others or even nothing at all.

-Here are the reasons The Platform is an appetite-losing, graphically uncomfortable yet explicitly good film that can send a chill down your spine more than the typical alien invasion that kidnaps you from Earth:
+Here are the reasons The Platform is an appetite-losing, graphically uncomfortable yet an explicitly good film that can sends a chill down your spine more than your typical alien invasion that kidnaps you from Earth:

 “Animal Farm” meets “South Park”.
 Is that an easy description to comprehend ‘The Platform’ in its entirety?